bitsapien/elixir-example/README.md

 An example app for the Elixir Meetup in Hyderabad

+Problem Statement: Fetch stock prices from the API and return the stock with the highest price with the name of the stock.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed